-If your child complains of achy pains in the muscles of their legs, they might be experiencing growing pains.
-Here are some growing pains symptoms to consider:
+If your child complains of achy pains in the muscles of their legs, they might be experiencing growing pains symptoms.
+This can include:

-The aches are mainly found in the leg muscles, like the front of the thighs and their calves.
+Muscular aches and pains felt in both legs, like the front of the thighs and their calves.
 Your child may also feel growing pains in knees but in the back of the knees rather than the joint itself (so moving the leg doesn’t affect the pain).
 The muscles of the arms are only occasionally affected.

 If you are concerned in any way, see your doctor.
 You should also see your doctor if:

 - They complain of pain during the day

 - The pain only affects one leg(or arm)